 2. MATERIALS AND METHODS

 A field experiment was conducted during kharif season of 2024-25 at the Agricultural Research Farm, Department of Agronomy, Faculty of Agriculture, Arunachal University of Studies, Namsai.
 The experimental site is located at an altitude of 148.48 m and a longitude of 95051’E and latitude 27030’ N. The area falls under humid sub-tropical climatic conditions and with a temperature ranging from 100C to 250C during study period.
 The data were statistically analyzed using analysis of variance (ANOVA) with the aid of Web Agricultural Statistics Software Package appropriate for RBD to determine the significance of treatment effect and five treatment combinations with five replications viz., T0 - control, T1 – 1t FYM ha-1 + 100% RDF (15:35:15 NPK ha-1), T2 – 0.75 t FYM ha-1 + 75% RDF, T3 – 0.5 t FYM ha-1 + 50% RDF, T4 – 5 t vermicompost ha-1.
-The soil of the experimental field was sandy soil with a pH value of 6.66, EC (0.025 dSm-1), medium in organic carbon (0.70%), low in available nitrogen (173.0 kg ha-1), low in available phosphorus (22.0 kg P2O5 ha-1) and available potassium (69.4 kg K2O ha-1).
+The soil of the experimental field was sandy soil with a pH value of 6.66, EC (0.025 dSm-1), medium in organic carbon (0.70%), low in available nitrogen (173.0 kg ha-1), available phosphorus (22.0 kg P2O5 ha-1) and available potassium (69.4 kg K2O ha-1).
 The mung bean variety IPM 205-7 was used in the experiment.
 Other agronomic practices were uniformly followed in all the treatments to ensure optimum growth.

 Observations on the growth and yield attributes were recorded at 20, 40 and 60 days after sowing DAS).
 The plant height was measured from the base to the tip of the main shoot on the five randomly selected plants per plot and the mean was expressed in centimeters.
 The number of branches per plant was counted on the same five plant and the averages were computed.
 Dry matter yield was determined by recording the fresh weight of the plant samples, followed by shade drying and oven drying at 600C for 48 hours and expressed in gram (g) per plot (2.0 x 2.5 m2).
 Yield attributes including the number of pods per plant, seeds per pod and pod length were recorded.
 Biological yield was calculated as sum of dry seeds and stover yields, while harvest index (HI) was calculated by dividing economic grain yield by total biological (grain + stover) yield and expressed as percentage.